Hōnenin Temple, Kyoto, Japan

 “Empty River” creates a physical expression of the invisible carbon cycle through the medium of a river of pure carbon charcoal.

 The history of Hōnen’in dates back to 1680, originally associated with the Jōdo sect but now independent.
-PLEASE NOTE: The interior of the temple is only open to the public from April 1 to 7 and November 1 to 7.
+PLEASE NOTE: The interior of the temple is only open to the public during April 1 to 7 and November 18 to 24 each year.